TRYING TO GET YOUR TEEN TO DO HOMEWORK WITHOUT A FIGHT?

 “I’ve discovered that retirement is an enormous gift and opportunity to pursue the things I didn’t have the time or energy to go after when I was working.
 When I applied to CSULB in 1972, I was accepted as a music major but changed to sociology after my first year.
 My two justifications for this were: if I analyzed and studied music so thoroughly and diligently, I might lose my pure love of it; and I wanted to save the world via my study of sociology as these were turbulent times in our country and in the world at large.
 In the busy-ness of college and work, I put music on the very back burner of my life and almost forgot about it.
 The time now offered by retirement is a surprising gift, allowing me to volunteer in two fantastic non-profits.

-“The Pacific Symphony Class Act Program – now in its 20th year – goes into 30 schools in Orange County, bringing music education in a lively and fun format to over 16,000 students every year.
+“The Pacific Symphony Orchestra Class Act Program – now in its 24th year – goes into 30 schools in Orange County, bringing music education in a lively and fun format to over 16,000 students every year.
 Individual Symphony musicians – talented teaching artists – are placed in year-long residencies in schools, sharing the life and music of the composer of the year.
 This year, the great American composer and conductor, Leonard Bernstein, will be introduced to children, along with trips to the gorgeous Segerstrom Concert Hall for free concerts.
 “Sharing the Joy of Music!” is this year’s theme.

-“The Orange County Philharmonic Society is yet another priceless organization I am volunteering in.
+“The Philharmonic Society of Orange County is yet another priceless organization I am volunteering in.
 ‘The arts are essential for a civilized society, a creative and productive workforce, and the growth and vitality of the human spirit.’
 An extensive array of music education programs – in classrooms and at concerts in beautiful venues – are offered at no charge to all public and private schools in Orange County.
 More than 5 million children, from kindergarten through high school, have participated in the Youth Music Education Programs since their inception in 1958.